 Interests and work:

-Marta’s areas of interests are international and transnational criminal law; international criminal procedure; the law of the sea and human rights; artificial intelligence and criminal responsibility (in particular for war crimes).
+Marta’s areas of interests are artificial intelligence and criminal responsibility (in particular for war crimes); cognitive biases and criminal reponsibility; international and transnational criminal law; international criminal procedure; the law of the sea and human rights; ICC and complementarity.

 She lectured in several universities, including the University of Amsterdam, the University of Pavia and Bocconi University (Milan).

 Marta is a qualified lawyer and she has acquired varied working experience in international criminal tribunals (ICC and ICTY) and NGOs (International Bar Association’s Human Rights Institute, Peace and Justice Initiative and Antonio Cassese Initiative).

 For the Antonio Cassese Initiative Marta has developed, coordinated and implemented capacity-building and training projects in international and transnational criminal law, international humanitarian law and human rights law.

 Finally, Marta is Italian reporter for the Oxford Reports on International Law in Domestic Courts (ILDC).

 Lethal autonomous weapons, war crimes, and the Convention on Conventional Weapons, The Global, 28 May 2019 available at https://theglobal.blog/2019/05/28/lethal-autonomous-weapons-war-crimes-and-the-convention-on-conventional-weapons/.